lemlac/mulem/docs/reference.md

 #### Mutability (`mu`)

 Mutable variables are marked with the keyword `mu`, the main star of the language.
-Just as Go has its `go` keyword, Mu has `mu`.
+Just as Go has its `go` keyword, Mulang has `mu`.
 This was chosen since mutability is a common practice in programming much like functions are&mdash;which is why functions also get their own two letter keyword `fn`.
 (See [Function Declarations](#Function-Declarations).)
-The general rule of thumb in Mu is that *patterns scale with complexity*&mdash;simple things like declaring a variable or function use short patterns, more complex things use bigger patterns.
+The general rule of thumb in Mulang is that *patterns scale with complexity*&mdash;simple things like declaring a variable or function use short patterns, more complex things use bigger patterns.

 Declare a mutable variable with `mu type`.
 Setting it will change the value instead of shadowing it.
 The type of value when mutating it should match its original type.